CharleneMcKeown/learning-day/README.md

     git add .
     git commit -m 'adding my static site files'
     ```
-    What you have done here is asked git to track those files and folders that are necessary to build your static site.
-You have also configured git to use your name and email, so any commit you make can be traced back to you.
+    What you have done here is asked git to track the files and folders that are necessary to build your static site.
+You have also configured git to use your name and email, so any change you make can be traced back to you.

     <img src="./images/git-commit.PNG" alt="Git commit"/>

     Now we have git configured locally, we need to create a repository to host our code.
 We shouldn't rely on keeping our code locally or in a Codespace.
+If we were working on a team blog, or building a bigger website, we need to be able to collaborate with others - this is where GitHub repositories come in.

 1. Open up a new browser and type **repo.new** - this is actually a domain owned by GitHub that gives us a nice shortcut to create a new repo!
-You may be prompted to log in or create an account.
+You may be prompted to log in or create an account if you haven't done so already.

 1. Create a new repo called learningday - but don't initialize it yet (we are going to push our existing repository instead).